shovelers/network-monorepo/README.md

 ## Local setup

-To bring up the 'rolodex' application, follow the following steps
+To bring up the 'rolodex' application, follow the below steps
--  Run ```npm install``` at the network-monorepo level to install the dependencies
+-  Run ```npm install``` at the project directory to install the dependencies.
--  Run ```npm start -w hub``` at the network-monorepo level to bring up the hub
+-  Run ```npm start -w hub``` at the project directory to bring up the hub.
--  Run ```npm start -w rolodex 4000``` at the network-monorepo level to bring up the rolodex application on port 4000.
+-  Run ```npm start -w rolodex 4000``` at the project directory to bring up the rolodex application on port 4000.
 The application will be up on http://localhost:4000/

 Currently, 'rolodex' requires the 'hub' to be up as well for it to work.